-27) Compared to the developing economies, the advanced economies have human
+27) Compared to the developing economies, the advanced economies have physical capital. human capital and

-capital and physical capital.

 A) more; more

 B) more; less

 C) the same; the same

 D) less; more

 E) less; less

 Answer: A

 Topic: Advanced economies

 Skill: Level 1: Definition

 Section: Checkpoint 2.2

 Status: Old

 AACSB: Reflective thinking

-28) In the advanced economies, of the factories use advanced capital equip ment, and
+28) In the advanced economies, of the factories use advanced capital equipment of the factories are advanced capital equipment. ment, and in the

-in the developing economies, of the factories use advanced capital equipme
+developing economies, of the factories use advanced capital equipment.

 A) virtually all; virtually all

 B) some; some

 C) virtually all; none

 D) some; none of

 E) virtually all; some

 Answer: E

 Topic: Advanced economies

 Skill: Level 1: Definition

 Section: Checkpoint 2.2

 Status: Old

 AACSB: Reflective thinking

-29) Among the United States, Canada, Russia, India, and the United Kingdom, the co untry with
+29) Among the United States, Canada, Russia, India, and the United Kingdom, the co ountry with the

-the highest average income per person is
+highest average income per person is

 A) the United States.

 B) Russia.

 C) India.

 D) Canada.

 E) the United Kingdom.

 Answer: A

 Topic: Advanced economies

 Skill: Level 1: Definition

 Section: Checkpoint 2.2

 Status: Old

 AACSB: Reflective thinking